 Both “assemblage” and “construction” are useful terms.
 I will not attempt to define either in any detail, but I hope readers will agree that both immediately connote three-dimensionality.
 I suppose you could call a flat artwork composed entirely of two-dimensional elements an assemblage, but we have a better word for that: “collage.”
 “Assemblage” seems best reserved for three-dimensional art objects made from assemblages of other three-dimensional objects.
 A “construction” is a three-dimensional art object made of discrete elements that is in some way architectural or sculptural.
 Note that the elements making up such a construction may themselves be two-dimensional—imagine a glued-together tower of playing cards.
 To define these two terms more precisely would take us too far afield—into a dimension beyond the two dimensions of collage—but I hope the point is made.

 There are, of course, grey areas.
 Imagine a work called Canvas Landscape, made of thickly painted canvas scraps cut from abandoned paintings and stuck together with glue.
 Is Canvas Landscape collage or is it assemblage?
 I think we have to accept that there will always be hard-to-categorize outliers, but I appeal again to common sense: if Canvas Landscape seems more flat than not and its elements are not obviously object-like, then it’s probably safe to call it a collage.
 No physical artwork is truly two-dimensional, even the thinnest paper has a third dimension, but we happily ignore the third dimension when it seems small enough to be irrelevant.
 Is the impasto of Canvas Landscape irrelevant?
-Probably not entirely, but, given that “assemblage” connotes stuck together objects, I’d argue that “collage” is the better term in such a case as the fragments of paintings in my hypothetical example seem to have little meaning as independent objects.
+Probably not entirely, but, given that “assemblage” connotes stuck together objects, I’d argue that “collage” is the better term in my hypothetical example, as its parts would seem to have little meaning as independent objects.
 I don’t believe collage must be made of paper.
 Again, media of the elements involved is not a defining characteristic.
 We come back to stuck-togetherness.
 So, a collage is a two-dimensional artwork made of two or more essentially flat elements stuck together somehow.

 What kind of collage?